dennorske/samp-packet-proxy/README.md

 ## Known issues:
 - If the python script returns an error: "Too many open files"
       - Raise the ULIMIT on your linux distro - each UDP server in this code creates 1 open "file".
 If you get 2k packets per second, you can basically only have `timeout`in the code as 0.5 seconds.
 Default ULIMIT value on linux is usually 1024.
-- Havent tested this in full scale yet so unaware of performance issues.
-Please report back.
+- ~~Havent tested this in full scale yet so unaware of performance issues.
+Please report back.~~ It works

 ## other
 Please contribute as you wish, I will check for pull requests and so.
 Big thanks to my community (xSF) and H20, Lilkaapa, Akira, Frxstrem for their amazing help and me bothering them so much.
 Thanks to mum.
+Thanks sweet baby jesus for the doritos and mountain dew that helped me make this possible.
+Hallelujah brutha, amen!